Optimal Information Acquisition Under Intervention: Introduction

-Finally, in an extension of our analysis we consider the case in which the PM publicly discloses her private information.
-We show that such PM's transparency has a dual role on the forecaster's information acquisition incentives.
-First, it provides the forecaster with an independent signal about the state, hence making the state less uncertain, and therefore lowering incentives for information acquisition.
-Second, it makes the PM's action perfectly predictable for the forecaster, who can now account for it in the forecast.
-However, that erases any perceived effect of the policy action on the outcome, as far as the forecaster is concerned.
-Hence, in the case in which the policy action \emph{reinforced} the effect of the state on the outcome, transparency eliminates that perception of reinforcement, and therefore further diminishes incentives for information acquisition.
-On the other hand, when the policy action \emph{prevents} the effect of the state on the outcome, transparency eliminates such preventive effect, and increases the incentives for information acquisition.
-In sum, we see that when the policy action is reinforcing, both effects work in the same direction, and hence transparency unequivocally lowers incentives for acquiring information; and when policy actions are preventive the effects work on opposite directions, and the effect of transparency on information acquisition is ambiguous.
+Finally, in an extension of our analysis we consider the case in which the PM publicly discloses her private signal.
+We show that such PM transparency has a dual role on the forecaster's information acquisition incentives.
+First, it provides the forecaster with a free signal of the state, hence making the state less uncertain and therefore lowering incentives for information gathering.
+Second, it makes the PM's action perfectly predictable for the forecaster, who can now account for it exactly in the forecast.
+This second effect lowers the volatility of the ``residual'' (i.e. policy-adjusted) outcome.
+We identify two cases: $(i)$ when the policy action \emph{reinforces} the effect of the state on the outcome, transparency eliminates that perception of reinforcement, and therefore further diminishes incentives for information acquisition; $(ii)$ when the policy action \emph{mitigates} the effect of the state on the outcome, transparency eliminates such mitigating effect, and hence it increases the incentives for information acquisition.
+In sum, when the policy action is reinforcing both effects work in the same direction, and hence transparency unequivocally lowers incentives for acquiring information; on the other hand, when policy actions are preventive the effects work on opposite directions, and the effect of transparency on information acquisition is ambiguous.

+We point out that while for concreteness here we focus on the problem of a forecaster, the analysis in this paper applies more generally.
+Indeed, our model is appropriate for any information acquisition problem in which: $(i)$ there is an agent who must make a decision whose payoff depends on a stochastic outcome and on the agent's own action; and $(ii)$ the stochastic payoff-relevant outcome depends on an exogenous state and on the policy action of another agent (the PM in our paper).
+An example of an alternative application that also fits our setup is that of a bond investor who must decide to acquire private information to make an investment.
+Typically the payoff of a bond investor will depend on future interest rates, which in turn depend on the future state of the economy and on monetary policy.
+All our results extend naturally to such settings.